Zoran Milanović

-Zoran Milanović (/hr/; born 30 October 1966) is a Croatian politician and the incumbent president of Croatia.
-First elected in 2020, he was re-elected in 2025 with 74% voter support.
-Prior to assuming the presidency, he was the prime minister of Croatia from 2011 to 2016, as well as the president of the Social Democratic Party (SDP) from 2007 to 2016.
+Zoran Milanović (/hr/; born 30 October 1966) is a Croatian politician who has served as the current president of Croatia since 2020.
+A political independent, he was affiliated with the Social Democratic Party (SDP) and led the party from 2007 to 2011.
+Milanović was the prime minister of Croatia from 2011 to 2016, following his time as leader of the opposition from 2007 to 2011.
+He is the first and only Croatian to hold both the presidency and prime ministership since independence.